-Here are three reasons why these models can make it tough for the businesses they aim to serve.
+Here are four reasons why these models can make it tough for the businesses they aim to serve.

 Rigid Engagement Frameworks.
 You have to know what you want before you might want it.
 Further, there is often a limit to how much flexibility a service or capital provider can exhibit in working with you.
 This means you have already vetted your own options and preferences and that you are willing to engage in the matter in which the service provider engages, not only upfront but on an ongoing basis.
 Flexibility is not the hallmark of these models, putting the onus on SMB leader to be educated and have it figured out beforehand.